scikit-hep/awkward/docs/getting-started/index.md

 :::::::{grid-item}
 ::::::{dropdown} How would I write my own suite of functions, like Vector?

-Add new classes or functions to [ak.behavior](https://awkward-array.org/doc/main/reference/ak.behavior.html), which links record names to Python code.
+Add new classes or functions to {obj}`ak.behavior`, which links record names to Python code.

 Names are strings that can be saved in files or transferred across networks, but Python code is not always serializable.